zpnoob/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-### Client Categorization
+### Client Categorisation

 #### Editing a tag: `tag`

-Changes the tags of an existing client in Insurabook.
+Changes the tags of an existing client in InsuraBook.
 This is a convenient shortcut for the edit command when you only want to change the tags.

 Format: `tag INDEX t/TAG_NAME [t/TAG_NAME]...`